peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string[] GetHeaderArray(
         string name);

 Gets an array with the values of all header fields with the specified name, using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U + 005A) in both strings to lower case.).

 <b>Parameters:</b>